English | Español

 - Move out of reach of someone they don’t know well if they are in a place where there aren’t many people around or if anyone’s behavior is making them uncomfortable.

-- Check and think first before taking a ride from anyone or going anywhere unless that was the plan, even with people they know.
+- Check and think first before taking a ride or going anywhere with anyone – even people they know – unless that was the plan.

 - Yell, run, make a scene, and fight if necessary to escape from an attack.

-We created the following checklist and the handout above for parents (and schools) about how to prepare their kids to be ready to make safe choices and get help while on their way to and from school, or anywhere else in public before they are allowed to go on their own.
+We created the following checklist handout for parents, guardians, and educators about how to prepare their kids to be ready to make safe choices and get help while on their way to and from school, or anywhere else in public before they are allowed to go on their own.

-TALK together to make a Safety Plan so your kids will know...
+TALK together to make a Safety Plan so young people know…

-- They are safest staying in groups and, if they are younger, with an adult you select.
+- They are safest staying in groups and, if they are younger, with you or another adult in charge.

 - To always get permission from you or another adult in charge before they change their plan about going anywhere with anyone, whether it is a stranger or someone they know.

-- To always get your permission about where they go, who will be with them, and what they will be doing.
+- To always get permission from the adult in charge about WHERE they go, WHO will be with them, and WHAT they will be doing.

 - That a stranger is someone they do not know well, can look like anybody, and might know their name.

-- To NOT get close to a stranger, talk to a stranger, take anything from a stranger, or go with a stranger – unless they have their adult’s permission.
+- To CHECK FIRST with their adult in charge BEFORE they stay close to a stranger, talk to a stranger, take anything from a stranger (even their own things), or go with a stranger.

 - To move away toward safety and get help if someone makes them feel uncomfortable or tries to approach them.